 Profit check your Rates

-An agency should be reviewing it’s pricing at least once a year.
+An agency should be reviewing it’s pricing policy at least once a year.
 The most common times to do this are: in line with the new financial year; or at the start of a new calendar year.

 My preference for a rate review is 1st of January, two of my prime motivators are: